-According to a recent T-Systems study of 2,050 full-time UK workers, many feel the need to check work emails while on holiday.
+Many workers feel the need to check work emails while on holiday, according to a T-Systems study.
 Those who do so need to understand the importance of using a secure connection to make sure they are not compromising business security and confidentiality.

 Key findings included: